kebabgage/SpikeIN/README.md

 ```
   	-h [--help]		Display help message
 	-i [--isolate]		Isolate to be spiked-in.
 					Must be in gzipped fastq format
 	-m [--metagenome]	Metagenome that will be spiked with isolate.
 					Must be in gzipped fastq format
 	-o [--output]		Base file name for gzipped output
 	-p [--percentage]	Percentage of isolate reads to be spiked in
 	-s [--seed]		Random seed for shuffling metagenome following
 	        			spike-in
-	-r [--report]
+	-r [--report]		Output file name for report that contains read headers,
+					shuffling-seed and subsample seed,
+					filenames of isolate and metagenome files.

 ```

 ## Usage